2017 Las Vegas shooting: Responses

 The annual Rock 'n' Roll Las Vegas Marathon took place on November 12 and was the largest event to be held in the city since the shooting.
-The event received a massive amount of security, which included 350 officers, counter-sniper surveillance posts, and a number of barriers composed of dump trucks, buses, and other large vehicles.
+The event received a massive amount of security, which included counter-sniper surveillance posts; 350 police officers; and a number of barriers composed of dump trucks, buses, and other large vehicles.

 The expansion Vegas Golden Knights of the NHL held a tribute to the victims and honored response personnel before their inaugural home game on October 10.
 Later during the season, the number 58 became the first number in team history to be retired, chosen for the 58 people who died immediately or within days of the shooting.

 The Mandalay Bay Resort renumbered its floors, skipping floor 32.
 Rooms 32–135 and 32–134, the rooms rented out by Paddock, were sealed off and made inaccessible to guests.

 The future of the Las Vegas Village remained undetermined until September 2019.
-MGM Resorts International intends to create a community center, which will host sporting events.
+MGM Resorts International had announced that they intended to create a community center, which would host sporting events.
+In 2021, MGM Resorts donated 2 acres of the land for a permanent memorial to the victims and survivors and sold the remaining 13 acres to Three Affiliated Tribes for an undisclosed sum in 2022.

 In March 2019, Las Vegas police officer Cordell Hendrex, who did not immediately respond to the gunfire but had remained in the floor below Paddock, was fired for his inaction.
 He was reinstated a year later following an arbitrator's ruling.

-Bravery awards

-A British soldier, Trooper Ross Woodward, from the 1st The Queen's Dragoon Guards, who was visiting a nearby hotel while off-duty when the shooting began, was awarded the Queen's Commendation for Bravery for his actions during the event.
-His citation stated that "he consciously, deliberately and repeatedly advanced towards danger, moving people to safety and treating casualties".

-Navy Petty Officer First Class Brian Mazi, who was attending the event with his wife, was awarded the Navy and Marine Corps Medal for his actions.

-A detective with the Rhode Island State Police, Conor O'Donnell, who was attending the event with his girlfriend, was awarded a service ribbon for his actions.